LinSoftWin/Photoshop-CC2022-Linux/README.md

 # Photoshop-CC2022-Linux

+## Server are down.
+**A fcking asshole is trying to brutforce my server so I've decided to shut my server down for at least 24h**

 ## Important

 #### PLEASE WHEN OPENING AN ISSUE FILL THE TEMPLATE OR GIVE ENOUGHT INFORMATION !!!
 "It doesn't work" ISN'T ENOUGH **